 _______

-For those less familiar with my work, I study an evolutionary development form of physics, using explanatory principles of physics to ask leading questions about how complex systems rapidly reorganize and change form, perhaps the most inexplicable thing nature does.
-The clue is that it is generally associated with the rapid expanding organization process of growth.
-Other scientific methods treat it only as a numerical shape, but there is much more going on.
-Much can’t be explained, but what can be firmly predicted is that any growth process produces a crescendo of change, that will upset its own process and cause it to change form.
+For those less familiar with my work, I study an evolutionary development form of physics, using explanatory principles to ask leading questions about how complex systems rapidly reorganize and change form, perhaps the most wonderful, frightening, and inexplicable thing nature does.
+The clue is that such changes are generally associated with rapidly expanding organizational designs during growth.
+Other scientific methods treat the shapes of these “curves of emergence” only as changes in numerical scale, thereby totally misrepresenting what is really happening, all by itself.
+Much can’t be explained, but what can be firmly predicted is that any growth process produces a crescendo of change, one that will upset its own process of change, forcing the system doing it and its design to change form.
 We should all learn to study that transition.

 _______